CIEMAT-Neutrino/SCINT/docs/Intro.md

 sudo apt-get install python3-pip
 ```

-We recommend to install [VSCode](https://code.visualstudio.com/) as editor.
+We recommend installing [VSCode](https://code.visualstudio.com/) as editor.
 Some useful extensions are: Remote-SSH, Jupyter, vscode-numpy-viewer, **Python Environment Manager**

 ### 0. Download the library by cloning it from GitHub